 The Chamber in Action

 A dedicated group of volunteers form the Chamber's various committees—with the guidance and support of the Chamber's professional staff— meet throughout the year to achieve their established objectives.

 History of the Chamber

-The Key Biscayne Chamber of Commerce was established in 1957.
-The Key Biscayne Chamber of Commerce is a non-profit 501 (c) (6) corporation, located on the island of Key Biscayne in Miami-Dade County Florida.
+Key Biscayne Chamber of Commerce was established in 1957 and is a non-profit 501 (c) (6) corporation, located on the island of Key Biscayne in Miami-Dade County Florida.

 It was established as an association of business owners, residents and professionals who work together to support the economic interests of the Key Biscayne community.
 Membership is open to any person, partnership, association or corporation interested in the business, commercial, professional and civic welfare of the Village of Key Biscayne.
 The Chamber shall, in all of its activities, be non-partisan, non-discriminatory, non-sectarian and non-political.

 The Chamber was originally housed in the Key Biscayne Bank which donated office space, utilities and use of their office equipment.
 What began as a temporary arrangement evolved into a long-term marriage based on the mutual interests of community service.

-In 1994, in the aftermath of Hurricane Andrew, the Chamber moved from the Key Biscayne Bank into donated office space in the Key Biscayne Shopping Center, made possible by a economic development contract from the newly established Village of Key Biscayne.
-For the next 5 years the chamber was nomadic , moving to various donated office spaces.
+In 1994, in the aftermath of Hurricane Andrew, the Chamber moved from the Key Biscayne Bank into donated office space in the Key Biscayne Shopping Center, made possible by an economic development contract from the newly established Village of Key Biscayne.
+For the next 5 years the Chamber was nomadic, moving to various donated office spaces.